UPCOMING SESSION

 Iglesias, S. (Instructor)

-Iglesias, S., a young linguist, is a native speaker of Spanish.
+Mr. Iglesias, a young linguist, is a native speaker of Spanish.
 He has a degree in International Business from Manning School of Business at UMass Lowell, with Spanish and Italian as additional majors.
 He's embarking on a Graduate Program in Spanish Studies.
 Besides teaching, Mr. Iglesias has experience in translating and editing documents of community engagement and interpreting meetings in school settings.